forestgrape/coronavirus/controlling.md

 __Experiences__
 In the summer 2020, many mountain locations in the alps were crowded and had running cable cars.
 To my knowledge no increased Covid-19 incidences and especially no hot-spots were observed.

-=> In the summer season
-* when good ventilation is easy and often practiced
-* combined with low Covid incidence rates
+=> In the summer season when good ventilation is easy and often practiced and combined with low Covid incidence rates mountain holidays worked well.

-mountain holidays work.

 __Comment__